 Think your ear wax is out of control?
 Your doctor can determine if the wax in your ears is normal and perform a simple procedure to clear up any blockage.

-You can also treat ear wax buildup at home, but ditch the cotton swabs—these tend to push wax deeper into your ear and create buildup near the eardrum.
+You can also treat ear wax buildup at home but ditch the cotton swabs—these tend to push wax deeper into your ear and create buildup near the eardrum.
+Similarily, avoid ear candling, an alternative medical therapy meaent to remove ear wax that has neither been proven safe or effective.
 Try this healthier alternative: add a few drops of hydrogen peroxide to a damp cotton ball and apply it to the affected ear.
 Tilt your head so that the affected ear faces up (this allows the fluid to drip into your ear canal).
 Wait a few minutes, then tilt your head down so that the fluid and wax can drain out of your ear.
 Consult your doctor before attempting this or any other method for clearing wax buildup.

 If you’ve ever traveled by plane, you’ve probably experienced a “popping” sensation in your ears during takeoff and landing.
 This phenomenon is commonly known as “airplane ear.”